apache/openwhisk-deploy-kube/docs/configurationChoices.md

 ### Metrics and prometheus support

-OpenWhisk distinguishes between system and user metrics.
+OpenWhisk distinguishes between `system` and `user` metrics.
 System metrics typically contain information about system performance and use Kamon to collect.
 User metrics encompass information about action performance which is sent to Kafka in a form of events.

+#### System metrics

 If you want to collect system metrics, store and display them with prometheus, use below configuration in `mycluster.yaml`: